sdstatt/untitled_website/README.md

 3. *Switching tabs:* Switch to your browser tab.

 If you follow these I can assure you that you will be safe as possible.
 Make sure when a teacher isn't nearby so that you can be more safe.

+- *Why does the website look like the Matrix?*
+What if I told you..